Computer Science Requirements

 The point scale for retention of the major/minor applies to all courses in the major/minor.
 No requirement for the major/minor may be taken satisfactory/unsatisfactory.

-A minor in data science is described in the “Data Science” section of the catalogue.
+A major and minor in data science are described in the “Data Science” section of the catalogue.

 Requirements for the Interdisciplinary CX+X Majors

-Listed under “Biology” (as Computational Biology), “Environmental Studies (as Environmental Computation),” Psychology” (as Computational Psychology), “Music,” and “Theater and Dance.”
+Listed under “Biology” (as Computational Biology), “Environmental Studies (as Environmental Computation),” Psychology” (as Computational Psychology), “Music,” and “Performance, Theater, and Dance.”